mhvue/Psychic-Game/README.md

 # Psychic-Game
-Computer will pick a random leter.
+Computer will pick a random letter.
 User to guess the letter the Computer guessed.

 To start, just press a key!